cucumber/common/datatable/README.md

 | KJFK | John F. Kennedy International Airport             |
 ```

-We can transform the data table into a single map.
+We can convert the table into a single map.

 `java type: Map<String, String>`
 ```json